Non-high availability setup

-The recommended Kubernetes deployment of StackState is a production ready setup with many services running redundantly.
-However, it is also possible to run StackState in a non-redundant setup, where each service has only a single replica.
+The recommended Kubernetes/OpenShift deployment of StackState is a production ready setup with many services running redundantly.
+If required, it is also possible to run StackState in a non-redundant setup, where each service has only a single replica.

-To run StackState in a non-high availability setup:
+To deploy StackState in a non-high availability setup, you will need a